-Waking your sleeping baby can be a very painful decision to make, especially if you struggled with putting him to sleep.
+Waking your sleeping baby can be a very painful decision, especially if you struggle with putting him to sleep.

 It might seem like a great idea to let your baby catch some sleep and not bother waking him up for a diaper change.
-However, this may not be a wise decision to make, especially if you are certain a poop accident might have occurred.
+However, this may not be a wise decision, especially if you are certain a poop accident might have occurred.

 The acid content of your toddlers’ poop can result in skin irritations or an infection in more severe cases.
-While applying a diaper rash cream can help combat irritation by creating a barrier between your child’s skin and the soiled diaper, you should never let your baby sleep in his own poop.
+While applying a diaper rash cream can help combat irritation by creating a barrier between your child’s skin and the soiled diaper, you should never let your baby sleep in his poop.

 The fussing and crying that comes with a baby being woken up from sleep is nothing compared to the discomfort and pains of a bad rash.

 Tip – When changing your baby’s diapers at night, make it as snappy as you can.
 Keep all the supplies you need close to the bed to make things easier for you.
 Also, do not sing to or play with your baby, and try not to look into his eyes because it can create an interaction, excite him and make it difficult to put him back to sleep.

-Use dim lights while changing, then turn off the lights once you are done and put your child back to sleep.
+Use dim lights while changing, turn off the lights once done, and put your child back to sleep.

 Why do toddlers poop in their sleep?

 So let’s be honest!
 Every single one of us was potty trained.

 Humans are not born with the mind-body relationship that lets them know when to go poop.
 It’s only natural for your baby to poop in their sleep.

 Toddlers are still in their growth phase and in the process of becoming potty trained too.